 Halsey Hall houses six dance studios, a lecture/discussion classroom, a costume shop, a small computer lab, a body lab for sports medicine consultations, and an audio lab for sound production.
-In addition, Space Place Theatre in North Hall is the Department of Dance's own Production Theater.
+In addition, Space Place Theatre in North Hall is the Department of Dance's own production theater.

-The Department forbids street shoes and black soled jazz shoes in the studios, as they could damage the floors.
+The department forbids street shoes and black soled jazz shoes in the studios, as they could damage the floors.
+In classes where shoes are required, students must bring a clean pair that they have not used outdoors.
 No smoking, eating, or drinking (other than water) is allowed in the studios, and dancers are asked to close windows and turn off lights, fans, and audio/visual equipment before leaving the studio.
 Dancers may not leave bags or personal belongings in the hall, as this is a security risk and also violates fire code regulations.
 Renting a locker in the student lounge is highly recommended.
 More information on renting lockers is available in the General Information section of this handbook.
 Shelves are provided in the studios and hallways for storing shoes and belongings during class.